What if you could feel better in one week ?

 A web search of the mental health licensing boards in your state should provide you with either an online license search or a way to contact the appropriate licensing board to verify that the professional holds an active license in good standing.
 Keep in mind that in most states there are separate licensing boards for each profession: marriage and family therapists, licensed professional counselors, social workers, addictions counselors, and psychologists.

 Most certifications are managed by a national or international association.
-For example, the EMDR International Association (EMDRIA) is the certifying body for EMDR therapists.
+For example, the EMDR International Association (EMDRIA) is one of several certifying bodies for EMDR therapists.
 A search of the certifying association's website should yield a list of currently certified therapists for that specialty.
+Certification is an indicator that the therapist has completed a rigorous level of training in a particular specialty and has committed to ongoing training in that specialty.

 • While few therapists will give you free therapy time, you can usually ask a therapist in general terms how they work with people who have symptoms and concerns similar to yours and how often they work with those types of clients.